Ortega-Dan/golang-panic-catcher/README.md

 }
 ```

-It also offers CatchToFile (for printing to file or STDOUT),\
+It also offers:
-CatchToCall (for sending the stacktrace to a callback by keeping some arbitrary relation by a received id), and or to set return values (by setting parent function named return values) for inline callbacks thanks to closures,\
+* CatchAndCall (for sending the stacktrace to a callback by keeping some arbitrary relation by a received id), and or to set return values (by setting parent function named return values) for inline callbacks thanks to closures.
+* CatchToFile (for printing to file or STDOUT).
-and GetPanicInfo (which just returns the message and stacktrace of a panic object recovered by the user)
+* GetPanicInfo (which just returns the message and stacktrace of a panic object recovered by the user).

 :)